ClevrSolutions/ATS-Documentation/ats-public-documentation/general/maintenance.md

 There is a notification after maintenance, showing the made changes.

-Maintenance for fixing major issues can also occur anytime outside the maintenance window.
+Maintenance for fixing major issues can occur anytime outside the maintenance window.
 We will announce a downtime as early as possible.